deepan484/Burnt_Order_Management_System/README.md

 ---
 ### 7️⃣ **Downloading Pdf**:
 User can have a copy of the final Order:
-- locally have a copy
+- Locally have a copy of the order

 ## 🖼️ Application Walkthrough